New World Screwworm: Fly Mitigation and Wound Management

 - Contact your shelter veterinarian.

 - Per USDA-APHIS protocol, any animal with a suspected or confirmed case must remain under the supervision of a USDA-accredited or state/federal veterinarian until screwworm is confirmed, treatment is complete, and the animal is declared free of infestation.
-Euthanizing the host animal does not kill larvae.
-A euthanized animal with suspected or confirmed NWS is still a biosecurity hazard until the carcass is frozen or incinerated.
+Euthanasia of an animal does not kill larvae.
+Carcasses must be frozen or incinerated.
+Burial alone will not prevent further infestation.
+Treating the host animal with FDA-approved medications is the most effective way to kill the larvae.

 - Administer medication per your vet's guidance.
 Check the FDA's current list of approved and emergency-authorized products.